-We welcome applications to our Diversity Sub-internship Program to support experiences of students historically underrepresented in academic neurosurgery.
+We welcome applications to our Diversity Sub-internship Funding to support experiences of students historically underrepresented in academic neurosurgery.
 Accepted students will complete a four-week sub-internship at Washington University between July and October.

-Program support for participants includes a $2,000 stipend to help offset the cost of travel, housing, fees, and incidental expenses while in St. Louis.
+Support for participants includes a $2,000 stipend to help offset the cost of travel, housing, fees and incidental expenses while in St. Louis.